VMjack64/SOC-Homelab/PART8.md

 A straightforward issue at first glance, I went and tried to install xfreerdp onto Kali, but was having a difficult time finding the package.
 I eventually found out that the package is obsolete and replaced by xfreerdp3 in the Kali repositories.
 Yet, Crowbar still needed the old xfreerdp executable for RDP to work (at the time of writing this).
 To fix this conundrum, I installed the xfreerdp3 package, then created a symlink to the executable named `xfreerdp` and moved the symlink file to the `/usr/bin/` directory.

 Afterwards, I reran the Crowbar command, and this time it successfully executed.
-Unfortunately, I immediately ran into another problem: Crowbar was not able to find the password in the file.
+Unfortunately, I ran into another problem: Crowbar was not able to find the password in the file.
 I double checked a few things:
   - The file to confirm it’s saved with the Windows instance password already inputted.
   - The terminal to make sure I’m running the command in the same directory location as the file.
   - The public IP address of the Windows instance on AWS to make sure it’s the correct one.
   - The username on AWS (in this case, ‘Administrator’) to make sure it’s correct.

 Even after verifying all of these, Crowbar still couldn’t find the password after running the command again.
-When I tried debugging the command, I noticed that Crowbar seemed to be stuck in a loop.
+When I tried debugging the command, I noticed that Crowbar seemed to get stuck in a loop.
 So at that point, I just abandoned Crowbar and checked out other similar tools.
 Eventually, I tried out Hydra, which was mentioned in the Day 11 video, and ran the following command in the same directory as the `.txt` file specified:

 `hydra -l Administrator -P mydfir-wordlist.txt rdp://[<public-ip-of-windows-server>/32]:3389`